 Implementing Soldo for your staff is simple:

-- Transfer funds instantly from the company digital wallet to staff digital wallets.
+- Transfer funds instantly from the company digital wallet to staff digital wallets, even across multiple currencies or multiple countries.
 Choose whether to top up funds automatically or on an as-and-when basis.

 - Supply real or virtual prepaid small business credit cards to every member of staff who spends company money.
 Then set budgets on a monthly, weekly or daily basis, and/or limit the value of individual transactions.